sebdott/WorldClockApp/README.md

 npm start
 ```

-You can use Yarn as to replace NPM for ssmoother retrieval
+You can use Yarn as to replace NPM for smoother retrieval
 ```
 yarn install
 ```
+This command is the start the development machine
 ```
 yarn start
 ```